Siphon880gh/brain-notes-engine/README - Migration Guide.md

   "license": "ISC"
 }
 ```
-^ Reminder: Purpose is that when you run `npm run pull-brains` at that level, all the brains will be updated by pulling from git and rendering the topics.
+^ Reminder: Purpose is that when you run `npm run pull-brains` at that level, all the brains will be updated by pulling from git and rendering the topics (remember the brain is the UI UX to display the curriculum files, not the curriculum files themselves).
+Hence when you're editing a brain (the ui ux), you make a commit, then push it up to Github.com, then finally you go into the folder containing all the brains to pull them in with `npm run pull-brains`.

 Curriculum:
-The curriculum path (because you're keeping curriculum in a separate git so people can contribute to your subject matter knowledge) should be adjusted at `.env` file.
+The curriculum path (because you're keeping curriculum in a separate git so people can contribute to your subject knowledge) should be adjusted at `.env` file of the brain.
+- You have a copy of the curriculum folder at both your local computer and the remote server.
+- For the local computer, you could have the curriculum folder inside a Obsidian Document Vaults folder.
+This is so you can push from computer when you make note changes.
+- For the remote server, it's recommended you have a curriculum/ relative folder in the brain, and that curriculum/ folder is gitignored.
+This is so that curriculum/server-update.php can run shell git commands to pull from Github.com/Gitlab.com

-Curriculum should contain server-update.php:
+The curriculum/ should contain server-update.php:
 ```
 <?php
 /* Curriculum repository of snippets, guides, and tutorials get pulled into this folder for the Brain Notes app (Like Notebook) */